 Most Travel Bucket Lists you’ll find are just a Cliché list of tourist traps.

-Now I’m not saying that these places shouldn’t hold a spot on your Travel Bucketlist.
-But be careful not to fall into the tourist trap and follow the crowds from one ‘attraction’ to the next.
+Now I’m not saying that these places shouldn’t hold a spot on your Travel bucket list.
+But don’t prioritise somewhere just because everyone else is.

 I’ll admit that I’m somewhat of an ‘Aviation Geek’.
 I am interested in aircraft, airports and the logistics of how it all works.
 I particularly enjoy flying.
 Especially long-haul, which most people loathe.
 I love the excitement before leaving for a new city.
 And I especially love a flight with a layover giving me a few precious hours to explore a new city during lunch.